-Other company, product, and service names, which may be denoted by a double asterisk (), may be trademarks or service marks of others.
+Other company, product, and service names, may be trademarks or service marks of others.

 Notices

 Glossary of terms and abbreviations

 This glossary defines MQSeries terms and abbreviations used in this book.
 If you do not find the term you are looking for, see the Index or the IBM Dictionary of Computing, New York: McGraw-Hill, 1994.